danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 Disclaimer: I used chatGPT extensively for this project.

+## Final notes

+As the form isn't submitted until 45 days following the end of the quarter, a lot might change regarding investments during that time.
+It's also possible that by this point, the projected price changes have already taken place.

+Even with holdings information, it might be challenging to determine an asset manager's net position.
+A fund may be net long, net short, or more likely have a limited pay-off if it discloses holding long positions in the shares, put options, and call options.
+Moreover, there may be unlisted positions that call for longs in the underlying security while the manager retains a net short exposure or an investor may be partially hedged, such as short positions in convertible bonds.

 Please feel free to contact me if you have any questions or suggestions.

 ![Daniel Sobrado](https://github.com/danielsobrado/edgar-cik-ticker-service/blob/692b99d2d86680d1e86ea77ad3557d6cd33474f1/doc/images/Signed.PNG)